3rd Quarter South End Verses Collaboration

 Gallery C3 is an alternative art space that hosts exhibits featuring local, regional, national and international artists.
 From emerging to established artists, Gallery C3 supports traditional, contemporary, and hybrid art forms that integrate social, interdisciplinary, experimental, imaginative and innovative collaborations that are intended to stimulate, boldly shape and connect through an intimate exchange to the artistic community.

-Opening reception at Gallery C3 is Friday, July 7th from 7 to 10pm and will be on display through July 27th.
+Opening reception at Gallery C3 is Friday, August 4th from 7 to 10pm and will be on display through August 24th.
+Special evening performances by James Lee Walker II.